oracle-livelabs/apex/social-media-app/1-create-the-app/1-create-the-app.md

 In this lab, you will build a simple application for the Social Media App.
 It is important to note that APEX is well-suited for a wide range of applications, from simple ones like the Social Media App we are building to large, sophisticated applications based on local database objects, REST-enabled SQL objects, and even REST APIs.

-While APEX developers spend the majority of their time in the **App Builder**, you should also investigate the following:
+While APEX developers spend the majority of their time in the **App Builder**, you should also learn more about the following:

 - **SQL Workshop**: where you can create and maintain database objects.
 - **Team Development**: where you can track large APEX development projects.